YuyangLi99/RDFDDL/Oven_cake/README.md

 There are two types of transitions:

 ## Modelica Simulation ⚙️
 The Ordinary Differential Equations (ODEs) used in this example were derived from a Modelica simulation model.
-The simulation file is located at: `D:\RDFDDL-main\Oven_cake\Simulation_Modelica\Oven.mo`.
+The simulation file is located at: `Oven_cake/Simulation_Modelica/Oven.mo`.

 ### a.
 Continuous Transition (`isNext`)
 This transition occurs when the oven remains in the same mode but crosses the 180°C temperature threshold.